-Our learning environments should enable learners to access, synthesize and share knowledge while collaborating and creating anytime, anywhere.
+What are we doing to prepare students for a future we can't predict?
+We have designed our learning environments.
+Our learning environment should look like the Future of Instruction & Technology (FIT).
+We are ensuring that our learning environments enable learners to access, synthesize and share knowledge while collaborating and creating anytime, anywhere.
 Student experiences are designed to foster critical thinking, parallel real-world situations and meet individual needs of learners as they develop mastery of standards.
-This year, administration is working with teachers to ensure our learning environments encourage collaboration, creation and standards mastery.
 What does that really mean?

 Teachers are using technology to engage students.
 Not only does technology allow teachers to differentiate instruction so that learning is personalized, but technology also allows teachers to always know a student's level of mastery in a particular area to make sure that all students are supported and challenged.